knowmad/CollectiveVoice/README.md

 If you have a modern Perl already installed, you can get started with the steps below (detail instructions follow):

+1. clone the repository to your working environment
+2. get into the directory `cd CollectiveVoice`
-1. run `carton install`
+3. run `carton install`
-2. edit `environments/shell-env`
+4. edit `environments/shell-env`
-3. start the app with `./bin/cvlauncher console`
+5. start the app with `./bin/cvlauncher console`

 ## Setting Up Your environment